adankro/Mood-sensing-app/README.md

 ## Acknowledgments

-To the Tiempo Development TEAM, this is a good test!!
+To the Tiempo Development TEAM, this is a good test to warm up!!